Lever & Ecker, PLLC September 6, 2019 Car Accidents

 You may have heard it said that most car accident cases never make their way to a courtroom.
 That’s true.
 The overwhelming majority of car accident claims are resolved through a private settlement agreement between the victim and the responsible insurance companies, usually after a period of intensive negotiations between the parties.

-If you hire a New York car accident lawyer to handle your case, he or she will likely focus their efforts on settling the case for the largest amount of money possible, fighting to get you the full and fair compensation you deserve without going to trial.
+If you hire a White Plains car accident lawyer to handle your case, he or she will likely focus their efforts on settling the case for the largest amount of money possible, fighting to get you the full and fair compensation you deserve without going to trial.